rw9999/Security-notes/Chapters 10-17/Chapter 11/readme.md

 - Vehicles ranging from cars to aircraft and even ships at sea are now network connected, and frequently are directly Internet connected.
 If they are not properly secured, or if the backend servers and infrastructure that support them is vulnerable, attackers can take control, monitor, or otherwise seriously impact them.

+Vehicles are increasingly networked, including cellular connections that allow them to stay connected to the manufacturer for emergency services and even updates.
+Vehicles also rely on controller area network (CAN) buses, which provide communication between microcontrollers, sensors, and other devices that make up a car's systems.
+As with any other network, cars can be attacked and potentially compromised.

 - Drones and autonomous vehicles (AVs), as well as similar vehicles may be controlled from the Internet or through wireless command channels.
 Encrypting their command-and-control channels and ensuring that they have appropriate controls if they are Internet or network connected are critical to their security.

 - VoIP systems include both backend servers as well as the VoIP phones and devices that are deployed to desks and work locations throughout an organization.
 The phones themselves are a form of embedded system, with an operating system that can be targeted and may be vulnerable to attack.
 Some phones also provide interfaces that allow direct remote login or management, making them vulnerable to attack from VoIP networks.
 Segmenting networks to protect potentially vulnerable VoIP devices, updating them regularly, and applying baseline security standards for the device help keep VoIP systems secure.